 For breakfast, visit Espresso y Poco Mas, a quaint cafe in a rustic setting.
 Dining is outdoors in a garden setting on their shaded patio.
 They’re open from 7:30 a.m. to 2 p.m. every day.

 Earlier, I mentioned Terlingua Trading Company, located next to the Starlight Theatre.
-Terlingua Trading Company is an entire mall under one rustic room, with different rooms serving as galleries for jewelry, Christmas decorations, gifts for cooks, and clothing.
+Terlingua Trading Company is an entire mall in one rustic room, with different rooms serving as galleries for jewelry, Christmas decorations, gifts for cooks, and clothing.
 It has an impressive book and map room where you could easily pass the time while you’re waiting for a table at the Starlight Theatre.

 They don’t seem to mind if you buy a cold brew here and quench your thirst while you browse through their book collection.